Alfa Romeo in motorsport: Grand Prix racing

 In 1923, the automobile designer Vittorio Jano went from FIAT to Alfa, designing the engines that gave Alfa racing success into the late 1930s.
 In 1925, Alfa Romeo triumphed at the first Automobile World Championship in the history of motorsport, winning the European Grand Prix at Spa and the Italian Grand Prix at Monza.

 In 1932, Jano designed the sensational P3 which won its first race driven by Tazio Nuvolari at the Italian Grand Prix, as well as 5 more Grands Prix that year between Nuvolari and Rudolf Caracciola.
 In 1933, Alfa Romeo became insolvent and was transferred to Enzo Ferrari's team Scuderia Ferrari, but the P3 continue to win a variety of races that year, including the Italian and Spanish Grand Prix.

 In 1934, Louis Chiron won the French Grand Prix, but the P3 started to lose its edge while the German Silver Arrows began to dominate.
 However, the P3 still managed to rack up some Grand Prix wins.
 1935 was even tougher as the P3 was simply outclassed by the Silver Arrows, but Tazio Nuvolari gave it one of its most memorable victories by winning the 1935 German Grand Prix at the Nürburgring.

 Sportscar racing

-Notably, Tazio Nuvolari won the 1930 Mille Miglia in a 6C 1750 after having overtaken Achille Varzi with the headlights off at nighttime.
+Notably, Tazio Nuvolari won the 1930 Mille Miglia in a 6C 1750 after having overtaken Achille Varzi just three kilometres from the finish line with the headlights off at nighttime, having driven that way to let Varzi believe that he was well ahead of Nuvolari.
 Alfa Romeo's cars won the Targa Florio six times in row in the 1930s and the Mille Miglia every year from 1928 to 1938 except for 1931.

 The 8C 2300 won the Le Mans 24 Hours from 1931 to 1934.
 In 1938, Clemente Biondetti won the Mille Miglia in an 8C 2900B Corto Spider; notably, Biondetti will win the first edition of Mille Miglia post-war (1947) with another 8C 2900B.